Internship and Job Search Guide

 We asked employers who participated in recent career fairs what top skills (technical skills or soft skills) they are seeking from candidates.

-The most mentioned skill was related to communication and the ability to effectively communicate.
+The most mentioned skill was related to the ability to effectively communicate.

 Step One: Take a Quick Inventory